-Time deposits on the other hand have a fixed maturity period and hence cannot be withdrawn before expiry of this period.
+Time deposits on the other hand have a fixed maturity period and hence cannot be withdrawn before the expiry of this period.
 When we add the time despots into the narrow money, we get the broad money, which is denoted by M3.

-We note here that the Broad money does not include the interbank deposits such as deposits of banks with RBI or other banks.
+We note here that Broad money does not include interbank deposits such as deposits of banks with RBI or other banks.

-Now, we understand that the major distinction between the M1 and M3 is “Treatment of deposits with the banks”.
+Now, we understand that the major distinction between the M1 and M3 is the “Treatment of deposits with the banks”.
 If we go a little deep, the M3 is the treatment of “Time Deposits” of the public, since demand deposits are available against cheques and ATMs.

 When you add the Post Office Savings money also into the M3, it becomes M4.